nfroidure/common-services/ARCHITECTURE.md

 ### 1.8.
 Lock

-This service allows to maintain a lock on a given resource in order to ensure a sequential access to it in asynchronous code.
+The `lock` service allows to maintain a lock on a given resource in order to ensure a sequential access to it in asynchronous code.

 The release is done by its key and the current lock is removed.
 There is no check on the fact the lock is well released.
 By design, it is